rpm-update-history/.github/profile/README.md

 ## Code of Conduct

 We value a respectful and collaborative environment.
-Please review our Code of Conduct (link to your Code of Conduct if you have one) to ensure that your interactions adhere to the project's standards.
+Please review our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure that your interactions adhere to the project's standards.

 ## Questions?